mixedup4x4/cb-hunt/README.md

 # cb-hunt
 cb-hunt is a python project to integrate with the Carbon Black API to perform threat hunts at scale.
+Yes, this readme is a mess.
+Yes, I'll fix it some day when I'm bored.

 usage: python3.exe hunt.py [-h] [-v] [-d] [-o OUTPUT] {investigate} ...